-- Following the transmission of a PHY-config packet, a bus reset must be initiated in order to verify that all nodes have correctly updated their RHB bits and gap-count values, and to ensure that a subsequent new connection to the bus will cause the gap-count to be set to 63 on all nodes in the bus.
+- Following the transmission of a PHY-config packet, a bus reset must be initiated in order to verify that all nodes have correctly updated their RHB bits and gap-count values and to ensure that a subsequent new connection to the bus causes the gap-count to be set to 63 on all nodes in the bus.
 If this bus reset is initiated by setting the IBR bit to 1, the RHB bit and gap-count register must also be loaded with the correct values consistent with the just transmitted PHY-config packet.
-In the TSB41LV02A, the RHB bit and gap-count will have been updated to their correct values upon the transmission of the PHY-config packet, and so these values may first be read from register 1 and then rewritten. - Other than to initiate the bus reset which must follow the transmission of a PHY-config packet, whenever the IBR bit is set to 1 in order to initiate a bus reset, the gap-count value must also be set to 63 so as to be consistent with other nodes on the bus, and the RHB bit should be maintained with its current value. - The PHY register 1 should not be written to except to set the IBR bit.
-The RHB bit and gap-count should not be written without also setting the IBR bit to 1.
+In the TSB41AB3, the RHB bit and gap-count is updated to their correct values upon the transmission of the PHY-config packet, and so these values may first be read from register 1 and then rewritten. - Other than to initiate the bus reset, which must follow the transmission of a PHY-config packet, whenever the IBR bit is set to 1 in order to initiate a bus reset, the gap-count value must also be set to 63 to be consistent with other nodes on the bus.
+The RHB bit must be maintained with its current value. - The PHY register 1 is not written to except to set the IBR bit.
+The RHB bit and gap-count are not written without also setting the IBR bit to 1.